 As well as supporting our national campaigns, you can also lobby locally to help protect and expand the place where people walk.
 If you have a local campaign you’d like support with please email us at firstname.lastname@example.org.

-Our local groups are run entirely by volunteers.
-Each group has an annually-elected committee with a chair, secretary, treasurer and membership secretary but there are also other ways to help out such as running local websites or coordinating walks programmes.
+Our groups are run entirely by volunteers.
+Most have a chair, secretary, treasurer and membership secretary and there are other ways to help such as running a local website or putting together programmes of local walks.

-Our groups cooperate together as ‘Areas’.
-Area volunteers help support and coordinate the work of the groups, for example they help identify what funds groups need and encourage groups to try out new things.
-Area volunteers are delegates from within Ramblers groups.
+Our groups work together regionally as ‘Areas’.
+Area volunteers help support and coordinate the work of the groups, by doing things such as helping identify what funds groups need and encouraging them to try out new things.

 We regularly have volunteering opportunities in our central office in London and in the Ramblers Cymru office in Cardiff and Ramblers Scotland office in Milnathort near Perth from curating our library archive to helping our membership team.